-Petitioner complains that he has inadequate notice of what he is being charged with in the criminal negligence counts-counts 3, 4, 7, 8, 10, 11, 13, 14, 17, 18, 20, 21, and 24 charging reckless endangerment and criminal neglect of patients as to each of the infected patients.
+Petitioner complains that he has inadequate notice of what he is being charged with in the Criminal Negligence Counts-counts 3, 4, 7, 8, 10, 11, 13, 14, 17, 18, 20, 21, and 24 charging Reckless Endangerment and Criminal Neglect of Patients as to each of the infected victims.
 To the contrary, these counts clearly allege that petitioner, in concert and agreement with his co-defendants, committed criminally reckless acts that caused the Hepatitis C virus to be transmitted from the source patient to the victim alleged separately in each count.
 Each count alleges that all the co-defendants endeavored to create, cultivate, and maintain a clinical environment where the virus could possibly be spread.
 The possible means of transmission are then exhaustively detailed in each count: (1) & (2) by re-using single-use Propofol vials; (3) by re-using Propofol and other single-use items contrary to their labeling and intended safe use; (4) by limiting the use and disposal of necessary medical supplies [for example, the soiled aprons]; (5) by fraudulently pre-charting and rushing patients through procedures; (6) by over-scheduling patients and creating an unsafe environment by treating too many each day; and (7) inadequately cleaning endoscopes.
-The criminal-neglect-of-patient counts add an eighth "by methods unknown" alternative.
+The Criminal-Neglect-Of-Patient counts add an eighth "by methods unknown" alternative.

-While listing each possible alternative as to each victim makes the indictment lengthy and, at upon first impression, complicated, a proper reading of the document shows that it is simple to understand: each charged Defendant is alleged to have directly, or as a co-conspirator, or as an aider/abettor recklessly caused the transmission of the Hepatitis C virus by one of the listed alternative means.
+While listing each possible alternative as to each victim makes the Indictment lengthy and, at upon first impression, complicated, a proper reading of the document shows that it is simple to understand: each charged Defendant is alleged to have directly, or as a co-conspirator, or as an aider/abettor recklessly caused the transmission of the Hepatitis C virus by one of the listed alternative means.
 A fair critique of the pleading is that it is arguably over-comprehensive.
 In that vein, petitioner complains that some of the alleged means of transmission-for example the re-use of single-use bite blocks-have been conceded to probably not be the way that the virus was transmitted.
 See e.g., RA 265:65.
 However, overinclusiveness does not speak to notice: petitioner is adequately informed here that he must defend against the allegation that the re-use of single-use items for financial gain made the most-likely method of transmission (contamination by reuse of syringes and Propofol vials) more likely.
-The re-use of single use forceps, bite blocks, aprons does in fact indicate that syringes and Propofol vials were also re-used.
-The pleading was drafted in this manner because of the defendants' wideranging and multiplicitous acts of reckless and intentional disregard for the safety of their patients in order to satisfy their profit motive, not an attempt to sandbag the defendants by changing theories in the middle of trial.
+The re-use of single use forceps, bite blocks, and aprons does in fact make the accusation that syringes and Propofol vials were also re-used more likely.
+As a review of the evidence submitted to the grand jury reveals. the pleading was drafted in this manner because of the defendants' wide-ranging and multiplicitous acts of reckless and intentional disregard for the safety of their patients in order to satisfy their profit motive, not an attempt to sandbag the defendants by changing prosecution theories in the middle of trial.
 Cf. Barren v.
 State, 99 Nev.
 661, 669 P.2d 725 (1983).